-The Early Signs, Symptoms, Diagnosis, and Stages of Heart Failure
+Heart Failure Symptoms, Early Signs, and Stages of Progression

 The term “heart failure” may sound as though your heart completely stopped working, but that’s not the case.
 Heart failure means that the heart is no longer capable of pumping blood as well as it should be.
 It is a serious long-term condition that worsens over time.
 When the heart doesn’t pump blood properly, your organs will not be getting the blood needed to perform.